python-poetry/poetry/docs/basic-usage.md

 any Poetry commands that expect to manipulate an environment.
 {{% /note %}}

-If you'd like to prevent `poetry shell` from modifying your shell prompt on virtual environment activation, you should set `VIRTUAL_ENV_DISABLE_PROMPT=1` as an environment variable before running the command.

 ### Using `poetry run`

 To run your script simply use `poetry run python your_script.py`.